Back

 \({\text{L × W}} = 3 × 4 = 12\)

-As we will study later in the course, the units on this answer are square meters.
-So, we say the room has a size of 12 square meters.
-At this time, we will not worry about the units.
+As you will study later in the course, the units in this answer are square meters.
+So, you can say the room has a size of 12 square meters.
+At this time, you will not worry about the units.

 5. Find the area of a rectangular-shaped computer monitor, where the length is \(L = 31\; cm\) and the width is \(W = 17\; cm\). (